 A 70% hydration level is ideal for a homemade NYC style pizza dough.
 This slightly higher hydration level will make up for the longer baking time in a home oven vs the professional ovens in NYC pizzerias.

 But to reiterate from earlier, there isn’t nearly as much standardization of NYC pizza as there is for Neapolitan pizza.
 NYC pizza dough tends to be higher hydration, but can be drier as well.
-It can also be baked at a wide range of temperatures from 450°F all the way up to 800°F. Some NYC pizza dough is hand stretched while other pizzerias roll it out with a rolling pin.
+It can also be baked at a wide range of temperatures from 450°F all the way up to 800°F. Some NYC pizza dough is hand stretched while other pizzerias roll out their dough with a rolling pin.

 In my opinion, what sets NYC pizza apart from other styles is thin floppy slices, minimal toppings, and an underside that’s crisp yet easily folded without breaking.
 In terms of toppings, NYC pizza usually comes with a pre-cooked, heavily seasoned sauce, and a low-moisture mozzarella cheese blend.